-Usually when I look for good movies to watch, I have a bias towards movies released within the past couple of years.
-Those are simply the movies I would most likely enjoy.
-It’s hard to find time to watch a lot of movies while raising three small kids and holding a full-time job, so I can’t afford to watch a movie that I don’t enjoy.
+Usually, when I look for good movies to watch, I have a bias towards films released within the past couple of years.
+Those are simply the films I would most likely enjoy.
+It’s hard to find time to watch a lot of movies while raising three small kids and holding a full-time job, so I can’t afford to look at a movie that I don’t enjoy.

 City Lights (1931)